 Inspiring, community-led climate adaptation work around the globe.

-Looking at new ways to shape global climate finance to flow directly to the communities most in need.
+Exploring innovative approaches to direct global climate finance to communities in need.

-The vast majority of climate adaptation funding is top-down.
-The UNEP Adaptation Gap Report 2023 claims that only 5-6 percent of climate adaptation projects are community-led.
-We spoke with communities around the globe that are operating direct community-led climate adaptation programs that intersect with health equity and structural and historical harms to better understand their nature.
+Most climate adaptation funding comes from top-down processes.
+According to the UNEP Adaptation Gap Report 2023, only 5-6 percent of climate adaptation projects are led by communities.
+We spoke with communities worldwide that are implementing direct, community-led climate adaptation programs, focusing on health equity and on addressing structural and historical injustices, to better understand their initiatives.

 Vale de Ribeira Quilombos

-On constitutionally recognized land, the Vale de Ribeira Quilombos are working to actively reclaim their traditional agricultural practices and cultural heritage by fostering food sovereignty and resilience while growing cultural and economic throughout the region.
+On constitutionally recognized land, the Vale de Ribeira Quilombos are actively reclaiming their traditional agricultural practices and cultural heritage to foster food sovereignty and resilience, while enhancing cultural and economic growth throughout the region.

 The Organized Village of Kake